 Q. Is bulk email filtering automatically enabled?

 A. By default, the Bulk mail advanced spam filtering option is enabled for new customers.
 For migrated customers, this setting will match your FOPE configuration.
 For more information about bulk email, see What's the difference between junk email and bulk email?

 Q. How can customers using the service send false negative (spam) and false positive (non-spam) messages to Microsoft?

 A. Spam and non-spam messages can be submitted to Microsoft for analysis in several ways.
-For more information, see Submitting spam and non-spam messages to Microsoft for analysis.
+For more information, see Submit spam, non-spam, and phishing scam messages to Microsoft for analysis.